 With a sense of pride, Rivalry’s leadership team confirmed that the company is in a ‘strong cash position’ and currently has no debt.
 As the summer period pushes on, Rivalry has already confirmed an all-time single-month record, stating that a betting handle of $23.4m was secured through July.
 As per the financial update, the firm is ‘well positioned for a strong second half of the year’, and further growth is well and truly on the horizon.

 Read on to learn more about Rivalry’s financial performance from earlier this year.

 In a press release published on the 26th of May, it was revealed that Rivalry had experienced intense growth throughout the first three months of 2022.
 At the forefront of the release was a bold statement that revealed a betting handle of $40.2 million (CAD) in Q1, which was a record high, up 273% year-over-year.
 In April of 2022, Rivalry revealed in another transparent report that 2021 had been its strongest year to date.

 Revealing further growth, Rivalry highlighted a Q1 revenue of approximately $4.8 million, a 149% year-over-year growth rate.
-There’s a sequential growth trend taking place within Rivalry, which is rapidly becoming one of the most valuable betting organisations in the world.
 Since 2020, the firm has been on a path of exponential growth, and as of March 2022, the company boasted $30.1 million in cash and no debt on record.